rhdeck/usegtag/README.md

 <a name="readmemd"></a>

-# usegtag
+# useGtag
-Connect your react app to Google Analytics with a simple hook
+Connect your React app to Google Analytics with a simple hook

 ## Strong Recommendation
 Add `@types/gtag.js` as a dependency to a project that implements `useGtag`.
 This will give you much better type completion